Course Overview

 To get the most out of this course, you should:

-- Hold a current automotive qualification or be working as a technician in a workshop environment
+- Be currently working as a technician or in a workshop environment

 Course Outcome